a-maze-d/fledex/docs/hardware.md

 ## Finding the pins on the RPI

 It can be quite tricky to find the correct pin on the RPI.
 Therefore several resources are linked below.
 The difficult part is to figure out where pin 1 is located, everything else is then quite easy.
-The below drawings try to make it clear on how you have to look at your RPI.
+The below drawing tries to make it clear on how you have to look at your RPI.
 You look from the the top down onto the processor (black) and then you can easily find pin 1.

 ## Direct Connection

-The direct connection (especially with short conncetions) will probably work, because the allowed tolerance for a HIGH signal and will still be above the required 2V.
+The direct connection (especially with short connections) will probably work, because the allowed tolerance for a HIGH signal.
+We will still be above the required 2V.
 Any signal above 2V is considered as HIGH (= binary a 1) and any signal below 0.8V is considered as LOW (= binary a 0).

 ![direct connection](assets/hardware.drawio.svg "Direct connection")